»If you think of purpose, you must also think of coincidence and folly.«

 On the contrary, it is usually in the best interest of organizational structures not to question their own performance: the own area of responsibility should normally always be regarded as efficient, otherwise it would not live up to its responsibility (this is an essential difference between project and process organization: operation thrives on stability, projects on change; they rarely get along really well).

 However, avoiding real improvement can also be beneficial from an overall perspective: The liability risk in decisions is based on market conventions which are not absolutely fixed.
 It is only reasonable (“system-rational” acc. to Luhmann) to follow the corridor of common practice in order to avoid sanctions.
-Exceeding this area can unfavourably increase the pressure on the overall system:
+Exceeding this area can unfavourably increase the pressure on the overall system (not to mention individually driven hindrances through injelitance etc.):

 If the range of common practice is exceeded on a sustained basis, this can even trigger “arms races” and destabilise long-established dynamic balances, which is a regular side effect of successful disruptive competition: